 One feature that differentiates the A850 and the 1Ds is in-body image stabilization (IBIS).
 The A850 reduces the risk of handshake-induced blur with all attached lenses, while the 1Ds offers no blur reduction with lenses that themselves do not provide optical image stabilization in OIS-equipped lenses to achieve the same effect.

 The 1Ds writes its imaging data to Compact Flash cards, while the A850 uses Compact Flash or Memory Stick PRO Duo cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The A850 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1Ds only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Sony Alpha A850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.